-In August, 2015, Centers for Medicare & Medicaid Services (CMS) released a proposed rule to make major changes to improve the care and safety of residents in long-term care facilities and nursing homes.
-In its proposed rule, CMS identified ostomates as a patient population that require additional safeguards, but offered little guidance to facilities on how best to treat this patient population.
+In August 2015, the Centers for Medicare & Medicaid Services (CMS) released a proposed rule to make major changes to improve the care and safety of residents in long-term care facilities and nursing homes.
+In its proposed rule, CMS identified ostomates as a patient population that requires additional safeguards but offered little guidance to facilities on how best to treat this patient population.
 The WOCN® Society responded to CMS with suggestions on how to meet the needs of these patients included providing them with access to a Certified WOC Nurse.

 8. Two WOC Nurses founded the Run For Resilience Ostomy 5K.

-Lara Leininger of UNC Health Care and Angela Richardson of Duke University Health System have passion for patients and a desire to educate people about ostomies.
-This led them launch the first annual Ostomy 5k in October, 2014.
-Save the Date!
-October 7, 2017 will be the 4th Annual Ostomy 5k in Durham, North Carolina and October 14, 2017 will be the 2nd Annual Ostomy 5k in Boise, Idaho.
+Lara Leininger of UNC Health Care and Angela Richardson of Duke University Health System have a passion for patients and desire to educate people about ostomies.
+This led them to launch the first annual Ostomy 5k in October 2014.
+Save the date!
+October 7, 2017 is the 4th Annual Ostomy 5k in Durham, North Carolina and October 14, 2017 is the 2nd Annual Ostomy 5k in Boise, Idaho.

-9. They help ostomates who have no access to ostomy supplies.
+9. They help people who have no access to ostomy supplies.